solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/01-Introduction/02-App-Architecture.md

           2. By integrating these two methods, hybrid search enhances the precision and comprehensiveness of search results, making it ideal for applications like semantic search, recommendation systems, and content discovery.

-    5. (Optional) Semantic Ranking via custom model inference from the `azure_ai` extension ranks search result relevance and is returned into the RAG context as part of the composite prompt.
+    5. (Optional) Semantic Ranking via model inference from the `azure_ai` extension ranks search result relevance and is returned into the RAG context as part of the composite prompt.

     6. Azure OpenAI uses the composite prompt to formulates a response.